 The housing market in Charleston is projected to be among the top ten in the U.S. for the next several years.
 According to the Charleston Regional Business Journal, reasons behind the strong performance of the Charleston real estate market include relatively affordable housing, consistent job growth, and solid local economic expansion.

-Charleston is also ranked as one of the top seven best cash flow markets in the country for 2020, with low unemployment and double-digit population growth helping to generate potential gross rental yields of nearly 10%.
+Charleston is also ranked by BiggerPockets as one of the top seven best cash flow markets in the country, with low unemployment and double-digit population growth helping to generate potential gross rental yields of nearly 10%.

 Founded back in 1670, Charleston is located on Charleston Harbor, along the Atlantic Ocean in South Carolina.
 The city is in the middle of South Carolina’s Lowcountry, a mostly flat region with some rolling hills that extends south to Savannah and north to Myrtle Beach.
 Charleston is rich in history, having played pivotal roles in the American Revolution and Civil War.

 The economy in Charleston is as diverse as the city’s history, with industry sectors such as manufacturing and transportation, tourism, and technology helping to drive the job market and employment growth in the Charleston-North Charleston Metro area.

 Keep reading to learn why Charleston, South Carolina has been featured on several lists as a real estate market to keep an eye on for investment in 2021 and beyond.

 Two age groups at both ends of the demographic spectrum are driving population growth in Charleston and the entire state of South Carolina.
 Baby boomers are coming to the region for the climate and high quality of life, while Millennials are attracted by the fast-growing economy and employment opportunities in Charleston.

 - City of Charleston is home to over 137,000 residents with more than 802,000 people living in the Charleston-North Charleston Metro area.

 - Metropolitan area consists of Berkeley, Charleston, and Dorchester counties.